Data Protection Policy

 Keeping Data Subjects Informed

-The Company shall provide the information detailed in this Section to every data subject:
+The Company shall provide the information detailed in this section to every data subject:

 The following information shall be provided: